neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/guidelines.md

 ## Application template

+In our [GSoC repository](https://github.com/neuroinformatics-unit/gsoc) you will find our [application template](https://github.com/neuroinformatics-unit/gsoc/blob/main/GSoC-2025/application_template.md) - please use it to structure your proposal.

-Please open a PR in our [GSoC repository](https://github.com/neuroinformatics-unit/gsoc) to add your proposal as a markdown file.
-All the steps on how to do that are explained in the [README](https://github.com/neuroinformatics-unit/gsoc/blob/main/README.md) of that repo.
-There you will also find a [template](https://github.com/neuroinformatics-unit/gsoc/blob/main/GSoC-2025/application_template.md) proposal to submit your application to work with us.
+All the steps on how to add your proposal to the repository are explained in the [README](https://github.com/neuroinformatics-unit/gsoc/blob/main/README.md) of the GSoC repository.

 ## References
 - [GSoC Contributor guide: writing a proposal](https://google.github.io/gsocguides/student/writing-a-proposal)